contentful/template-marketing-webapp-nextjs/docs/tutorials/contentful-and-the-starter-template.md

 Designing your content model is a critical step in building a solid, efficient, and future-proof application with Contentful.

+---

 #### What is a content type

 Within your overall content model, you’ll have individual content types.
 You can think of each content type as an outline for your content; it tells you what data will be contained within each individual entry.
 Think of the content type as the “stencil” for the “drawing” that will be your entry.

 Each content type is made up of fields that denote the type of data that will be included in the entry.
 For example, the title of a web page or news article would have its own text field, the body would have another, and there would also be fields to include any media files.

+---

 #### What is an entry

 An entry is a piece of content created from a content model, Contentful provides an editor to create content.

+---

 #### What is a reference

 A reference is a field type you can add to your content type.
 This field gives you the ability to link one or multiple entries to another.

----
+$~$

 ### Relationship between Contentful and the Starter Template

 In the previous step, we learned the basics of Contentful's core features.

-Now, we will explore the relationship between Contentful and the Starter Template frontend layer, by using the Homepage entry as an example.
+Now, we will explore the relationship between Contentful and the Starter Template frontend layer, by using the `Homepage` entry as an example.

 Note that from now on, we will refer to the Contentful application, as the `web app`.